neilrussell6/vuejs-task-manager/README.md

 All CRUD operations are processed as follows:

  1. actioned locally (in browser storage)
- 2. then a request is sent to server, and if the request fails then the it is added to a queue.
+ 2. then a request is sent to server, and if the request fails or the app is in offline mode, then the request is added to a request queue.

-Whenever the app sucessfully connects to the server, the app is frozen while the request queue is processed.
+Whenever the app successfully connects to the server, the app is frozen while the request queue is processed.
-This is done before the server request is executed, so local data take preference over server data. eg.
+This is done before the server request is executed, so local data take preference over server data.

+eg.
  * you are offline
  * you create a project called AAA